Horse64/core.horse64.org/docs/Features.md

 - Maximum fast compiler, since that's not a project focus.

-- Functional programming, since Horse64 is more focused on clean in-order imperative code and otherwise the organizational patterno f object-oriented code.
+- Functional programming, since Horse64 is more focused on clean in-order imperative code and object-oriented code.

 Technical specifications